KrystianSkwierawski/CrackingTheCodingInterview/1.5 One Away/README.md

 pale, bake -> false

 ## My Solution
+The code has some repetitions and for sure can be refactored.
 I exaggerated a bit with the solution, it not only checks if it is just one edit away but if it is possible to get the same strings when inserting, deleting, or replacing.
-The code has some repetition and for sure can be refactored.
+It is possible to get the same strings inserting or deleting letters.

+EXAMPLE<br>
+pale, ple - you can remove "e" from first string or add "a" to second string.<br>
+pales, pale - you can remove "s" from first string or add "s" to second string.